motioncrypto/motion-docs/docs/motion_install_from_script.md

 }
 ```

-Note that if you get more than 1 line, it’s because you made multiple 1000 coins transactions, with the tx_id and digit associated.
+Note that if you get more than 1 line, it’s because you made multiple 1000 coin transactions, with the tx_id and digit associated.

 Run the following command: